 The trees and the tea production: logistical implication

 Combating the drought, we have doubled our efforts and covered the additional costs.
 Some parts of the forest have suffered more than others and require extra care, especially the younger trees and the a few of the eldest and most valuable, which have become dangerously weak.
 But, once again nature has provided for itself, granting the forest a supply of water just in time, allowing for a great spring.

 The production process needed some adjustment as well.
 The leaves now contain less water and, therefore, require different treatment.
 For example, in pu’er shung pu production one must undertake the process of “killing the green,” a phase in which the leaves are pan-fried.
 As this process is done by hand, the tea master must sense the condition of the leaves and adapt his technique to avoid either burning or under-drying the leaves.
 Thus, the process is more delicate and requires more professional skills.

 The new 2017 teas roadmap

-The red teas, as is our custom, will be released after about two months: due to the procedure we use, we release it only after complete maturation and selection.
+In accordance with our custom, red teas will be released after about two months.
+With our procedure, we release it only after completer maturation and selection.

-The Yueguangbai white tea will be release in about 3 to 6 weeks, the forecasted time to have enough fresh sprouts to work on.
+The Yueguangbai white tea will be released in about three to six weeks, the period of time we have predicted will be enough for our fresh sprouts.

-The Eastern Leaves tea distinctive traits are totally preserved and equal to what expected from the peculiar characteristics of Nannuo and Pasha mountains.
-The pu’er shengpu, especially, has a more intense aftertaste than previous years, and we expect a lot from its pressing.
+The Eastern Leaves tea’s distinctive traits are preservations of the unique terroir of the Nannuo and Pasha Mountains.
+This year, the pu’er shengpu, especially, has a more intense aftertaste than in previous years, and after pressing we expect even more.

-Everywhere in the area it is expected a rise in the prices; nonetheless, we strongly wish to keep our first flush retail prices unchanged.
+All throughout the region, a rise in prices is expected, but we strongly wish to keep our first flush retail prices unchanged.